vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 curl http:$(docker-machine ip vulcain):30000/api/_servicedependencies
 ```

-By default, the microservice uses a very basic in-memory provider persisting on disk for testing.
+By default, the microservice uses a very basic in-memory provider persisting to disk for testing.